Fire Mountain Gems and Beads' Jewelry-Making Contest 2010 featuring Crystal

 Beads, clay, yarn, thread, candlewax, material, paint, felt pen, pencil.

 What is the name of the piece you submitted with your success story?

 What inspired this design?

-This particular design was meant for the 1.5mm cube beads and fringe beads, but I knew that this would look more dramatic with Swarovski and 24Kt beads with the Swarovski square or round artemis pieces.
+This particular design was meant for the 1.5mm cube beads and fringe beads, but I knew that this would look more dramatic with crystal and 24Kt beads with the crystal square or round artemis pieces.

 How did it come together?

 My plan was the crystal and gold to double the wrap on the neck and create into a belt.
 Yes, the longer it became, the more I knew this could be a very "versatile chain."
 This is also very dainty.
 You need to hold it and tie it very slowly and gingerly.
 Also, because I was so pushed for time to enter this piece, the squares are not what I consider finished.
 But I didn't want to change anything after submitting.